Alternative to Hitchd

 The practical approach for most couples:

-For registry: Hitchd, Zola, or The Knot — depending on whether you want cash/experience registries (Hitchd), modern product registries (Zola), or maximum reach through an established platform (The Knot).
+Hitchd, Zola, or The Knot, depending on whether you want cash/experience registries (Hitchd), modern product registries (Zola), or maximum reach through an established platform (The Knot).

-For planning: Kaiplan covers budget, vendors, guests, and seating in one place for $79 once.
+Kaiplan covers budget, vendors, guests, and seating in one place, starting at $10/mo or $50 lifetime with LAUNCH50.
 Alternatively, free tools like Zola or Joy handle lighter planning needs if you’re managing the detailed work in spreadsheets.

 The mistake is expecting a registry tool to be a planning tool, or looking for a single app to do both jobs equally well.
 They’re different products serving different needs.
 Use the right tool for each.